THE AMP MODS

 Best Tesla Model 3 Accessories in 2026 (Owner-Tested)

 After two years of Model 3 ownership and a frankly embarrassing amount spent on accessories that ended up in a drawer, I've narrowed it down to the ones that genuinely improve the car.
-Here's the list I wish I'd had when I started.
+Here's the list I wish I'd had when I started — ranked by actual daily impact, not hype.

 The Non-Negotiables